yeleywale/yeleywale.github.io/about.md

 My political persuasion is **Nigerian** :nigeria:.
 Meaning that politics in any form may never benefit the populace.
 I swing between the left and right when it's logically convenient.
 I'm not a charlatan though, and I'm not liberal or conservative as well.
 I just have an **Occam's Razor** that I carry around, I call it **Yelism**.

 > My life goal is to get better everyday at judging and dealing with people.
+> A talent for following the ways of yesterday is not sufficient to improve the world today

 ### Contact me
 You can send me a mail via :email: [waleander@gmail.com](mailto:waleander@gmail.com).
 You can also contact me on [@techyfingers](https://twitter.com/techyfingers).